Answers to some of the more frequently asked questions:

 Absolutely not, in fact we prefer taking the most unlikely people on the journey from fat to fit.
 That is after all part of the reason we are here, that and raising funds for a much needed cause.

 Yes there is.
 In order to be considered, you need to be over 18 at the start of training and under 45 years of age on fight night.

 Q: When does training start and when are the fights?

 Training starts towards the end of January/early February and runs for the 14 weeks leading up to the fights.
-Wellington fight night takes place on May 4th, with Auckland a week later on May 11th.
+Wellington fight night takes place on May 2nd, with Auckland 2 weeks later on May 16th.

 Q: I want to train at a specific gym, is my choice guaranteed?

 Nope, you are welcome to request a preference of gym and we'll endeavour to place you where we can, but we need to ensure a balance of weight, height, gender and experience between the teams.
 In most cases over the last few years people have been allocated to their preference but that just depends on those signing up.

 Q: I already train at another gym in town, can I just train there?